jerzomimi/Brute-force-netflix-pin-code-with-flipper-zero/README for the tutorial.md

 Then connect your flipper zero to the phone by cable, open the netflix pin code window and finally launch the script in bad usb with the flipper zero.

+For information : The technique has been tested and worked successfully, the servers will not ban you because of all your attempts.

 You can see how I generated the duckyscript using the python file called "Brute force generator for netflix pin code on python" that I made available.

 It was nothing !